OpenFn/Norwegian-Refugee-Council/README.md

 can be triggered to Salesforce, providing a cleaner error-handling experience and allowing for certain project updates to fail while other succeed on a given day.
+3. `projectsWithFinancials` executes once per project, based on `postToInbox`.
+It updates a project in Salesforce based on the external ID (`Agresso_Unique_ID__c`) and then queries Salesforce for that project's `sfId`.
+The `sfId` is required to populate the relationship field that links Financials to Projects when using the bulk API.
+The bulk request upserts multiple financials for that project with a single API call.